Space colonization: Mars

 SpaceX has long considered settling and colonizing Mars as its prime objective.

 The hypothetical colonization of Mars has received interest from public space agencies and private corporations and has received extensive treatment in science fiction writing, film, and art.

-While there have been many plans for a human Mars mission, including affordable ones such as Mars Direct, none has been realized as of 2025.
+While there have been many plans for a human Mars mission, including affordable ones such as Mars Direct, none has been realized as of 2026.
 Both the United States and China have plans to send humans to Mars sometime in the 2040s, but these plans are not backed with hardware and funding.
 However, SpaceX is currently developing Starship, a super-heavy-lift reusable launch vehicle, with a vision of sending humans to Mars.
-As of November 2024, the company plans to send five uncrewed Starships to Mars in either 2026 or 2028–2029 launch windows and SpaceX's CEO Elon Musk has repeatingly stated his support for the Mars efforts, both financially and politically.
+As of November 2024, the company plans to send five uncrewed Starships to Mars in either 2026 or 2028–2029 launch windows and SpaceX's CEO Elon Musk has repeatedly stated his support for the Mars efforts, both financially and politically.

 Mars is more suitable for habitation than the Moon, with a stronger gravity, rich amount of materials needed for life, day/night cycle nearly identical to Earth, and a thin atmosphere to protect from micrometeroids.
 The main disadvantage of Mars compared to the Moon is the six-to-nine-month transit time and the lengthy launch window, which occurs approximately every two years.
 Without in situ resource utilization, Mars colonization would be nearly impossible as it would require bringing thousands of tons of payload to sustain a handful of astronauts.
 If Martian materials can be used to make propellant (such as methane with the Sabatier process) and supplies (such as oxygen for crews), the amount of supplies needed to bring to Mars can be greatly reduced.
-Even then, Mars colonies will not be economically viable in the near term, thus reasons for colonizing Mars will be mostly ideological and prestige-based, such as a desire for freedom.
+Even then, Mars colonies will not be economically viable in the near term; thus, reasons for colonizing Mars will be mostly ideological and prestige-based, such as a desire for freedom.